Shankar (actor): As an actor

 Shankar staged a comeback as lead hero in the films Sooryavanam (1998), Bhadra, Sundarippravu and The Fire.
 He also acted in Stalin Sivadas with Mammootty, but all these films failed at the box office.
 So he moved to television with a successful serial Ithu Manju Pole and continued to perform in serials Swara Raagam and Parasparam.
 He also won the 2006 Film Critics Television Best Actor Award for his performance in TV serial Chithrashalabham.
 His last serial Ammakkayi (aired on Surya TV) was a success.
 As he wanted to concentrate on films, he stopped doing serials and made his debut as a director with Virus, a film on HIV/AIDS, which was censored in 2007.

 Shankar later appeared in films like Ividam Swargamanu, Casanovva alongside Mohanlal, Rhythm, Koottukar, Banking Hours 10 to 4, Hide N' Seek, Father's Day, Oomakkuyil Padumbol and Bhoomiyude Avakashikal.
 In 2013, he was appreciated for his good performance in a comic role in Anoop Menon scripted film Hotel California.
 His other releases were Miss Lekha Tharoor Kaanunnathu and Cleopatra, Naku Penda Naku Taka and in 2015, Shankar played the lead role in Vishwasam...
 Athallae Ellaam along with Shine Tom Chacko directed by Jayaraj Vijay, but the film flopped.
 In 2018, he starred in Niranjana Pookkal as the hero.
 He also starred in Bhramam along with Prithviraj Sukumaran in 2021.

 As a director

 Shankar directed a video film Kaatti in 2006 based on child labour, which won him the best director award from Malayalam Television viewers DRISHYA awards for video film.
 He made his feature film debut with Virus, an Indo-American co-production urging society not to shun HIV/AIDS-affected people.
 His first commercial Malayalam directorial venture Keralotsavam 2009 starred Kalabhavan Mani and Vinu Mohan dealt with how three youngsters falling prey to terrorist links.
-In 2015, he directed Manal Naharam, a bilingual Tamil-Malayalam film based on NRI Indians in the U.A.E., which released to positive reviews.
+In 2015, he directed Manal Naharam, a Tamil film based on NRI Indians in the U.A.E., which released to above average reviews.